tango-controls/tango-doc/source/tools-and-extensions/atkpanel/atkpanel.rst

    Test admin view

-On the *Admin* tab of *Test Device* window you can set the device's administrative configuration such as value source, timeout, etc.
+On the :guilabel:`Admin` tab of :guilabel:`Test Device` window you can set the device's administrative configuration such as value source, timeout, etc.

 Trends
 ======

-By choosing *View > Numeric & State Trend* or *View > Boolean Trend* you can see the numeric & state or boolean trend of selected attributes.
+By choosing :guilabel:`View > Numeric & State Trend` or
+:guilabel:`View > Boolean Trend` you can see the numeric & state or boolean trend of selected attributes.

 .. figure:: atkpanel/trend.png
    :alt: Numeric & State trend